KwanLab/Autometa/docs/source/running-autometa.rst

 Parallel computing and computer resource allotment
 --------------------------------------------------

 While you might want to provide Autometa all the compute resources available in order to get results faster, that may or may not actually achieve the fastest run time.

 Within the Autometa pipeline, parallelization happens two ways: 1) by providing all the contigs at once to software that handles parallelization internally; 2) by splitting the input FASTA into batches of contigs which are provided in parallel to non-parallelized software.

 In regards to the first method: The Autometa pipeline will try and use all resources available to individual pipeline modules.
 Each module/process has been pre-assigned resource allotments via a low/medium/high tag.
 This means that even if you don't select for the pipeline to run in parallel some modules (e.g. DIAMOND BLAST) may still use multiple cores.
 The maximum number of CPUs that any single module can use is defined with the :code:`--max_cpus` option (default: 4).
 You can also set :code:`--max_memory` (default: 16GB) and/or :code:`--max_time` (default: 240h). :code:`--max_time` refers to the maximum time *each process* is allowed to run, *not* the execution time for the the entire pipeline.

 In regards to the 2nd method: The Autometa pipeline will split the input metagenome FASTA file into the specified number of files which can be set by providing an integer value to the option: :code:`--num_splits` (default:
 :code:`1`- no splits, not run in parallel).
-Choosing the largest number of parallel processes possible may not provide largest gain in performance and a good rule would be to not exceed the number of avaliable cores available.
+Choosing the largest number of parallel processes possible may not provide largest gain in performance and a good rule would be to not exceed the number of available cores available.

 Multiple Inputs
 ---------------

 You can input multiple assemblies at once using path wildcards.
 In the below example all the files with extension ".fna" would be taken as input by nextflow.
 The pipeline will organize/name outputs based on these filenames.
 :code:`--input /tutorial/test_data/*.fna`